Louis Jacobs

-Louis Jacobs CBE (17 July 1920 – 1 July 2006) was a leading writer and theologian.
-He was the rabbi of the New London Synagogue in the United Kingdom.
-He was also the focus in the early 1960s of what became known as "The Jacobs Affair" in the British Jewish community.
+Louis Jacobs CBE (17 July 1920 – 1 July 2006) was a leading writer, Jewish theologian, and rabbi of the New London Synagogue in the United Kingdom.
+He was also the focus in the early 1960s of what became known as the "Jacobs Affair" in the British Jewish community.

 Early career

-Jacobs was born on 17 July 1920 in Manchester.
+Jacobs was born in Manchester on 17 July 1920.
 He studied at Manchester Yeshiva, and later at the kolel in Gateshead.
 His teachers included leading Rabbi Eliyahu Dessler.
 Jacobs was ordained as a rabbi at Manchester Yeshiva.
 Later in his career, he studied at University College London where he gained his PhD on the topic of The Business Life of the Jews in Babylon, 200–500 CE.
 Jacobs was appointed rabbi at Manchester Central Synagogue in 1948.
-In 1954 he was appointed to the New West End Synagogue in London.
+In 1954, he was appointed to the New West End Synagogue in London.

 Jacobs became Moral Tutor at Jews' College, London, where he taught Talmud and homiletics during the last years of Rabbi Dr Isidore Epstein's tenure as principal.
-By this time, Jacobs had drifted away from the strictly traditional approach to Jewish theology that had marked his formative years.
-Instead he struggled to find a synthesis that would accommodate Orthodox Jewish theology and modern day higher biblical criticism.
-Jacobs was especially concerned with how to reconcile modern day Orthodox Jewish faith with the Documentary Hypothesis.
+By this time, Jacobs had drifted away from the traditional approach to Jewish theology that had marked his formative years.
+Instead, he struggled to find a synthesis that would accommodate Orthodox Jewish theology and modern-day higher biblical criticism.
+Jacobs was especially concerned with how to reconcile modern-day Orthodox Jewish faith with the documentary hypothesis.
 His ideas about the subject were outlined in the book, We Have Reason to Believe, which was published in 1957.
-The work was originally written to record the essence of discussions held on its title's subject at weekly classes given by Jacobs at the New West End Synagogue and resulted at the time in some mild criticism but not in any major censure.
+The work was originally written to record the essence of discussions held on its title's subject at weekly classes given by Jacobs at the New West End Synagogue, and resulted in criticism at the time.